salesforcecli/plugin-custom-metadata/messages/createType.md

 Creates a new custom metadata type in the current project.

-# exampleCaption1
+# examples

-Create a custom metadata type with developer name 'MyCustomType'; this name will also be used as the label:
+- Create a custom metadata type with developer name 'MyCustomType'; this name will also be used as the label:

-# exampleCaption2
+  <%= config.bin %> <%= command.id %> --typename MyCustomType

-Create a protected custom metadata type with a specific label:
+- Create a protected custom metadata type with a specific label:

+  <%= config.bin %> <%= command.id %> --typename MyCustomType --label Custom Type --plurallabel Custom Types --visibility Protected

 # nameFlagDescription